 CPD is an integral component in the continuing provision of safe and effective services for the benefit of service users.
 CPD requires engagement by the health and social care professional in a range of learning activities on an on-going basis.

-CORU have just released a video outlining what CPD is and how to perform CPD.
+CORU have released a video outlining what CPD is and how to perform CPD.
 This video which is only 4 minutes long will answer so many questions for you.
-What is CPD by CORU
+What is CPD by CORU Video

 CORU have also released a video explaining CPD audit.
-Watch it here: CORU CPD Audit Information Guide
+Watch it here: CORU CPD Audit Information Guide Video

 Awarding CPD Credits

 Your Academy CPD officers have hosted 3 webinars about CPD and Registration on Thursday, 2nd July 2020, 2nd November 2020 and 25th February 2021.
 These webinars are now available to view as videos in the ACSLM’s members CPD section.
 Click here and check out the ACSLM webinar calendar for upcoming webinars of interest.
 The 2021 calendar is displayed with the 2020 calendar underneath.

 We have upgraded the ACSLM CPD database so that it reflects the requirements of CORU with emphasis on the CPD/PDP reporting function.
 This function has been re-modelled so you can now self-award CPD credits in line with CORU requirements.
 The system is in operation (11th February 2021).
 You will need to edit your CPD events and self-award your CPD credits.
 This is something only you can do.
 So re-visit your CPD on the website, click “edit” and apply your CPD credits.
 This will then display your cummulative CPD credit total.
 It will also allow you to see the CPD credits awarded in any time period you set when producing your CPD/PDP report.